 Funds are available to support residents to attend selected conferences including travel and lodging.
 The amount of reimbursement is determined by the Temple University Hospital Graduate Medical Education department.
 Departmental awards are given to the best submissions each year.

-- Gait & Orthotics: Temple/Moss
+- Gait & Orthotics: Moss Rehabilitation Hospital

 - Prosthetics: University of Pennsylvania